Sustainable low carbon futures

 • The pre-treatment and use of agricultural and forestry residues, as well as non-food energy and seed crops as alternative fuels for the generation of heat and power, or as the feedstock for the production of green fuels for cooking and transport (biofuels and bioenergy).

-• The development of conversion, fuel switching and energy storage processes tailored to local resources and needs.
-These include biorefinery operations, the gas distribution grid, the treatment of wastewater and sludge, manufacturing of glass and steel, plastics and invasive species recycling to fuels and value added products.
+• The development of conversion, fuel-switching, and energy-storage processes tailored to local resources and needs.
+These include biorefinery operations, the gas distribution grid, wastewater and sludge treatment, the manufacture of glass and steel, plastics, and value-added products, and the recycling of invasive species into fuels and value-added products.

-• Helping the transition of developing countries like India, Indonesia, and Sub-Saharan Africa to energy independence and clean growth through Global Challenges Research, for instance, making use of hybrid renewable energy approaches.
+• Helping the transition of developing countries like India, Indonesia, and Sub-Saharan Africa toward energy independence and clean growth through Global Challenges Research, for instance, by using hybrid renewable energy approaches.

-• Planning energy transitions in complex systems like urban areas, refugee settlements, megacities.
+• Planning energy transitions in complex systems like urban areas, refugee settlements, and megacities.

 • Charting renewable energy resources from regional to global scales.